SalomePlatform/adao/doc/en/ref_output_variables.rst

 Templates are given hereafter as :ref:`subsection_r_o_v_Template`.
 In all cases, the post-processing of the user has in the namespace a variable whose name is "*ADD*", and whose only available method is named ``get``.
-The arguments of this method are an output information name, as described in the :ref:`subsection_r_o_v_Inventaire`.
+The arguments of this method are an output information name, as described in an :ref:`subsection_r_o_v_Inventaire`.

 For example, to have the optimal state after a data assimilation or optimization